openedx/edx-documentation/en_us/install_operations/source/installation/installation_options.rst

 * Fullstack is a Vagrant instance designed for deploying all edX services on a single server.
 For more information, see :ref:`Info Fullstack`.

-* The Analytics Devstack is a modified version of the Open edX developer stack (Devstack) that allows you to run edX Analytics.
+* Analytics devstack is a modified version of the Open edX developer stack (devstack) that allows you to run edX Analytics.
 For more information, see :ref:`Info Analytics Devstack`.

 .. _Info Devstack: